oschwengers/bakta/README.md

 - VFDB: <https://doi.org/10.1093/nar/gky1080>

 ## FAQ

+* __Nice, but I'm mising XYZ...__
+Bakta is quite new and we're keen to constantly improve it and further expand its feature set.
+In case there's anything missing, please do not hesitate to open an issue and ask for it!

 * __Bakta is running too long without CPU load... why?__
 Bakta takes advantage of an SQLite DB which results in high storage IO loads.
 If this DB is stored on a remote / network volume, the lookup of IPS/PSC annotations might take a long time.
 In these cases, please, consider moving the DB to a local volume or hard drive.
 Setting POSIX permissions of the db directory to read/access only (`555`) and files to read only (`444`) might also help: